rserna2010/flask_beanstalk/README.md

  * Select an Environment Tier (1 is Webserver, 2 is Worker)
  * Select a solution stack (36 is 64bit Amazon Linux 2014.09 v1.0.9 running Python 2.7 used in this app)
  * Select environment type (LoadBalanced vs SingleInstance)
- * Create an Amazon Relational Database Database Instance (defaults to msyql if yes is selected) *For more info on Amazon RDS http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Python.rds.html
+ * Create an Amazon Relational Database Database Instance (defaults to msyql if yes is selected; for more info on Amazon RDS http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Python.rds.html)
  * Attach an instance profile (select the intance profile with the appropriate role policy, which can be edited in the IAM section)
    * This app requires SQS:GetQueueURL, SQS:GetQueueAttributes, SQS:SendMessage
    ```